New national identity card initiated by the Department of Home Affairs

 Non-white citizens were always required to carry the "dompas" (dumb pass), allowing them to live and work in specified parts of the country.

 Not having the book would result in arrest and expulsion to reserves.

 Designed to segregate the population, it became one of the most hated symbols of apartheid.

 In 1994, the new democracy willing to restore dignity for black citizens decided to issue the green book to all citizens.

-The green bar-coded identity book is used as proof of identification for many uses such as applying for a driver's license or passport, voter ID authentication and opening a bank account.
+The green barcoded identity book proves identification, such as by applying for a driver's license or passport, voter ID authentication, and opening a bank account.

 However, fraud and theft have made the paper book increasingly insecure for individuals and the authorities.

 The Department of Home Affairs (DHA) implemented a new national identity card as part of a significant national investment in technology modernization.

 Enhanced identity theft protection with the new national ID card